review

 Key Takeaway

-• Always verify specifications against the AHRI directory for independently certified performance data
+• Always verify specifications against the AHRI directory for independently certified performance data.

 Related Articles